morningspace/lab-k8s-playground/README.md

 ## Overview

-This is lab project is a playground for you to play with Kubernetes.
+This lab project is a playground for you to play with Kubernetes.

 It can launch a multi-node cluster on your local machine in less than one minute even without network connection!